Mow Your Own Lawn

 And I don’t think it was because I didn’t land the jump.

 I think it was because jumping was never going to resolve my anger.
+Or make me brave.

 Hope can beat us up if held for the impossible.
+And I got the hell beat out of me.

-Second, I became a master at shoving those nasty emotions down deep and out of his sight.
+So I became a master at shoving those nasty emotions down deep and out of his sight.
 I remember the last day he made me cry.
-I was 10 when I vowed he would never make me cry again.
-Spoiler alert: This decision has cost thousands of dollars in therapy.
+I was ten when I vowed he would never make me cry again.

 That was a hard place to be.
 Honestly, I’m not sure how I managed it.

-Because forty years and a broken body later, I have discovered that I still need a tree bridge to run to.
+Because forty plus years and a broken body later, I have discovered that I still need a tree bridge to run to.

-On this journey I am learning that true courage lies not in the jump to prove I can do pain, but in being still with the pain I am already in.
+In the last few years or so I’ve been on this devastating little journey we’ll call “Bravery Test 2.0.”
+On this journey I am learning that true courage lies not in the jump to prove I can do pain, but in paying attention to the pain I am already in.
+And, even harder, to be still with trusted people in the midst of that pain.

 And if you know me, you know that is really saying something.